timescale/timescaledb/docs/BuildSource.md

 # Alternatively, build in Visual Studio via its built-in support for
 # CMake or by opening the generated build/timescaledb.sln solution file.
 ```

+#### Older PostgreSQL versions
+TimescaleDB can be installed with PostgreSQL 9.6.6+ and 10.9+ versions.
+Support for these
+versions of PostgreSQL is deprecated and no future releases are planned for them.
+We
+recommend to use PostgreSQL 12 or 11.4+.